lindsayad/applicationDirectory/README.md

 Application files for my attempts to model streamer discharges using OpenFoam.
-If you use the files contained here, I politely request that you cite Alex Lindsay and Steven Shannon of North Carolina State University and David Graves of UC-Berkeley.
+If you use the files contained here, I politely request that you cite Alex Lindsay and Steven Shannon of North Carolina State University, David Graves of UC-Berkeley, and the developers at OpenFoam (http://www.openfoam.org/).